Medical Advertisement Ministry of Health Appl.No. OA33641 – valid upto 15.06.2020

 Premarital screening varies from one region to another depending on the prevalence of the diseases in that region.
-From these tests there are some more specific for the gulf region, for example testing for sickle cell disease and thalassemia.
+From these tests, there are some more specific for the gulf region, for example testing for sickle cell disease and thalassemia.

-Premarital screening test include the following:
+Premarital screening test includes the following: